 To make the best use of the citrus in your life, visit Authentica and find this item.
 You may already have a fancy electric gadget that can perform the same function as this juicer, and it may seem self-evidently superior.

 I beg to differ.
 First, on the experience: the mix of metal, plastic and/or glass of the electric juicer, designed for speed, eliminates any inherent satisfaction that either the fruit or the tool might provide.
-Holding this wooden juicer is a form of time travel.
+Holding this wooden juicer made by our friends at Ceiba Design Collective is a form of time travel.
 It resembles one I first saw in 1969.
 And that one likely resembled juicers in use in that village for hundreds of years, typically made of olive wood.

 Secondly, I beg to differ on utility.
 Electric juicers may get the job done quicker, but this juicer gets another, more important job done.
 Its carbon footprint is a tiny fraction of the electric one, starting with construction and finishing with the use of electricity.
 And this is made by a group of craftsmen in Costa Rica who work with wood that has been recycled from previous use–timbers or railings from old homes–or wood from trees felled by storms.
 Experience + utility + sustainability = an authentic Costa Rica takeaway.